 Examples of these would be headspace analysis for detecting explosives, drugs and fuel adulteration, monitoring anaesthetic agents in the breath of sedated patients, and in ‘electronic noses’ that can distinguish between frozen and chill-stored meat.
 Another application for fast gas chromatography is industrial process monitoring.

 However, in the past two decades the major application for fast gas chromatography has not been in direct sample analysis, but in the analysis of fractions of eluate from chromatographic separations.
 This concept is called comprehensively coupled chromatography.
-For example, in comprehensively coupled gas chromatography (GC×GC), fractions of a conventional gas chromatographic run are collected by a modulator and then admitted to a second, fast gas chromatograph.
+For example, in comprehensively coupled gas chromatography (GC×GC), fractions of a conventional gas chromatographic run are collected by a modulator and then admitted to a second, fast gas chromatograph [ref phillips et.al] .
 GC×GC has become well established: the annual GC×GC Symposium is in its 15th year, and major reviews are published regularly.

 In comprehensive 2D chromatography the second dimension chromatography must be fast.
 The theory and practice of improving the speed of GC is well developed.
-Typically, short columns and high carrier flows rates are used, which reduces chromatographic runs by reducing the void time.
-The use of narrow-bore columns and thin films reduce run times by improving mass transfer between the mobile and stationery phases, allowing higher flow rates of the carrier gas.
+Typically, short columns and high carrier flows rates are used, which reduce reduce retention times by reducing the void time.
+The use of narrow-bore columns and thin films reduce run times by improving mass transfer between the mobile and stationery phases, allowing higher linear flow rates of the carrier gas.

-Comprehensively coupled chromatography depends on orthogonality: the second dimension (2D) separation must have a different mechanism than that of the first dimension (1D) separation.
+Comprehensively coupled chromatography depends on orthogonality: the second dimension (2D) separation must have a different mechanism than that of the first dimension (1D) separation [ref].
 The higher the orthogonality, the better the separation space offered by the system.
-The different separation mechanisms that determine orthogonality are usually provided by the different stationary phases offered by column manufacturers, but it is also possible to use a different form of chromatography as a first dimension: liquid chromatography has been used as a first dimension in LC×GC, and in our laboratory we are developing SFC×GC instrumentation.
+The different separation mechanisms that determine orthogonality are usually provided by the different stationary phases offered by column manufacturers, but it is also possible to use a different form of chromatography as a first dimension: liquid chromatography has been used as a first dimension in LC×GC ref, and in our laboratory we are developing SFC×GC instrumentation ref.